 Add This to Your Meal Plan Right After Making a Pot of Chili

 I always make a point to slot this recipe into my meal plan after making a pot of chili.
 It's my ideal way to use up that last bit of leftovers that's not quite enough for a meal on its own.
 Alternatively, a can of chili from the pantry will work just as well.
 And as for the best chili for the job, anything and everything is fair game.

 Preparing stuffed chicken breast has a way of feeling intimidating, especially if you've never made it before, but I assure you — it's much easier than it might seem.
 It's one of those things that's easy to pick up and get the hang of once you actually do it.
 The secret to success is using a sharp knife (boning and filleting knives work particularly well) and not cutting all the way through the chicken breast.
 When you're cutting, start small; remember, you can always make the pocket larger.

 chili, such as chili con carne

 shredded sharp cheddar cheese

 boneless, skinless chicken breasts (about 2 pounds total)

 Arrange a rack in the middle of the oven and heat to 400°F. Line a rimmed baking sheet with aluminum foil or parchment paper.

 Stir together the chili and cheese in a small bowl.

-Use a paper towel to pat the chicken breasts completely dry and place on a cutting board.
+Pat the chicken breasts completely dry with paper towels and place on a cutting board.
 Using a sharp knife and keeping it parallel to the cutting board, make a deep slit into the meatiest side of each breast, cutting far enough to create a pocket.
 Be sure not to slice all the way through the chicken breast.